Synchronous replication (3+ regions)

 YugabyteDB can be deployed in a globally distributed manner to serve application queries from the region closest to the end users with low latencies as well as to survive any outages to ensure high availability.

-This tutorial simulates AWS regions on a local machine.
+This page simulates AWS regions on a local machine.
 First, you deploy YugabyteDB in the

 us-west-2 region across multiple availability zones (

-c) and start a key-value workload against this universe.
+c) and start a key-value workload against this cluster.
 Next, you change this setup to run across multiple geographic regions in US East (

 us-east-1) and Tokyo (